elegant-scipy/elegant-scipy/markdown/ch2.markdown

 - Arrays can be one-dimensional, like lists, but they can also be two-dimensional, like matrices, and higher-dimensional still.
 This allows them to represent many different kinds of numerical data.
 In our case, we are representing a 2D matrix.
 - Arrays allow the expression of many numerical operations at once.
-In the first line of `quantile_norm_log`, we take $\log(x + 1)$ for every value in the array.
+In the first line of `quantile_norm_log`, we take $\log(x + 1)$ for every value $x$ in the array $X$.
 - Arrays can be operated on along *axes*.
 In the first line of `quantile_norm`, we sort the data along each column just by specifying an `axis` parameter to `np.sort`.
 We then take the mean along each row by specifying a *different* `axis`.
 - Arrays underpin the scientific Python ecosystem.
-The `scipy.stats.mstats.rankdata` function operates not on Python lists, but on NumPy arrays.
+The `scipy.stats.rankdata` function operates not on Python lists, but on NumPy arrays.
 This is true of many scientific libraries in Python.
+- Even functions that don't have an `axis=` keyword can be made to operate along axees by NumPy's `apply_along_axis` function.
-- Arrays support many kinds of data manipulation through *fancy indexing*: `Xn = quantiles[ranks]`.
-This is possibly the trickiest part of NumPy, but also the most useful.
+- Arrays support many kinds of data manipulation through *fancy indexing*:
+  `Xn = quantiles[ranks]`.
+This is possibly the trickiest part of NumPy, but also among the most useful.
 We will explore it further in the text that follows.

 ## Get the data